jpang007/passwordGrabber/README.md

 <h1> Features </h1>
 <hr>
 Personal project I am working on, started off by modifying a short existing code to just retrieve the password in a dictionary and copy it to clipboard (https://automatetheboringstuff.com/chapter5/).
-Added in functionality that webscrapes the top 100 most common passwords allows you to grab which one you want on popularity.
+Using BeautifulSoup to webscrape html data, added in functionality that webscrapes the top 100 most common passwords allows you to grab which one you want on popularity.
 The user can choose between using the most common list of passwords or their own.

 Then I further modified the code to accept any popularity number (e.g #456), my code then calculated what page this would be on and webscraped the according page.
 I originally wanted to just store a database of all the passwords, then find which one, however it would take way too long (Almost 10 seconds to webscrape just the top 1000!).
 <hr>